Our design process

 A soft iridescent effect is achieved through the use of dichroic glass.
 Dichroic, or two-toned, glass displays two distinctive colours when viewed from different angles.
 A highly specialised product, dichroic glass is created by fusing thin layers of glass together with metallic oxides.
 The process is undertaken in a vacuum chamber using a high-voltage electron beam.

 A carved Murano glass leaf in shaded pink colours.
-A cut-out leaf pattern in Pandora Rose underneath the leaf draws extra light through to the glass.
+A cut-out leaf pattern in 14k rose gold plating underneath the leaf draws extra light through to the glass.
 Each piece of Murano glass jewellery is unique.